 Disability Rights California and Sacramento County entered into an interim agreement in a class action case concerning the county's outpatient mental health services.
 A federal court had determined that the County's plan to cut outpatient services placed mental health clients in the County at risk of in-patient hospitalization.

 Public Counsel, Disability Rights California, Mental Health Advocacy Services and the global law firm, Gibson, Dunn and Crutcher joined forces on October 21 to bring suit against the Governor for his October 8 veto that will harm an estimated 20,000 students.
 The veto eliminated critical mental health support for special education students, who need these services to stay in school.
-The services, known as "the AB 3632 mandate," have been provided by county mental health departments for nearly a quarter of a century.
-Read the details below.

 After case settlement, inmates in Sacramento County jail no longer routinely placed in restraints while receiving dialysis